natecraddock/zygrader/readme.md

 #### `get_window()`
 The `Window` class is a singleton, so this may be used anywhere in the code to access the current Window.

+You may also use ui.get_window() for easier access.

 #### `input_thread_fn()`
 The callback for the input thread.
 An empty curses window is created for reading input.
 Input is read in a loop calling `get_input()`, and any captured events are placed in the queue.